Arthur Russell: Personal life

 As a young adult, Russell led a seemingly heterosexual lifestyle; at least two of these relationships (with Muriel Fujii in San Francisco and later Sydney Murray in New York) have been substantiated.
+He incorporated Buddhist philosophy in his music.

-Although he briefly dated Allen Ginsberg in 1973, Russell did not identify as a gay man until becoming involved with hairdresser Louis Aquilone in 1976.
+Although he had a brief fling with Allen Ginsberg in 1973, Russell did not begin dating men until becoming involved with hairdresser Louis Aquilone in 1976.
 After the relationship with Aquilone dissolved, Russell dated Donald Murk (who subsequently became Russell's manager) for several years.
 According to Steven Hall, the relationship was tempestuous, "with lots of threesomes and fighting and very dramatic emotional scenes".
 As this relationship drew to a close, Russell became acquainted with silkscreen operator Tom Lee; their friendship rapidly evolved into a domestic partnership.

 Although Russell continued to see other men and women, their partnership endured until his death in 1992.
 Lee, who became a schoolteacher and continued to reside in the couple's rent-controlled East Village apartment until February 2011, is the executor of Russell's estate.
 Their relationship is detailed at length in Matt Wolf's Wild Combination: A Portrait of Arthur Russell.

 Legacy and influence

 Though never achieving great success during his lifetime, Russell has been acknowledged as an important influence on a variety of musical developments and artists in recent years.
 In 2004, Stylus described him as "criminally overlooked for far too long" and "a genius—never to be recognized in his own time, but to be enjoyed by generations to come."
 PopMatters noted "the contributions Russell made to the disparate genres of dance, disco, dub, and experimental music" and wrote that "his absolute fearlessness in lending his own unique style to even the most unlikely sound combinations is peerless."
 Vice noted that he "never settled on one genre of music [...]
 He made winsome country and hypersexual disco and delicate art pop," while drifting through the downtown rock and classical scenes of New York.
 Bandcamp Daily credited him with "spanning and shaping sounds as far afield as disco, minimalism, avant-garde, new wave, and folk-pop."
+AllMusic stated that his eclectic music was marked by adventurous production choices and his distinctive singing, described by The New York Times as "soft tenor vocals."
 Pitchfork called Russell "a changeling artist whose only parallel might be Miles Davis, constantly placing his individual sound in new contexts, constantly searching."